From Toronto to Montreal through the major national parks

 • Day 17 Baie-Saint-Paul / Quebec city

 Baie-Saint-Paul / Quebec city You will then be seduced by the narrow cobbled streets of Quebec City.
 The picturesque old town is also listed as a UNESCO World Heritage Site.
-You can' t miss the Château Frontenac which towers high above the city.
+You can' t miss the Château Frontenac which dominates above the city.

 • Day 18 Quebec city